wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 For this tutorial, you'll use the official [Vue CLI](https://github.com/vuejs/vue-cli) to make the process of bootstrapping a new template application as smooth as possible.
 You'll use the [PWA template](https://github.com/vuejs-templates/pwa) for Vue.js applications.

 Create a root folder for all of your source files, including backend and frontend code, and name the folder `FoodTracker`.
-After that, inside of that folder create a folder named `Vue` and folder named `AspNetCore`.
+Inside of that folder create a folder named `Vue` and folder named `AspNetCore`.

-Inside of `Vue` folder you'll initialize the new Vue application:
+Inside of `Vue` folder, initialize the new Vue application:

 ```sh
 vue init pwa food-tracker  .